Monday, February 23, 2026

 Then on the patio that evening, as Jane’s “heart fluttered,” Felipe insists he will marry Jane.
 “It was the thing she had wanted more than anything in the world”—but it’s clear now that he does not love her.
 “He needed her to grace his house, to be a second mother to his children, but there was no love left in his heart.”
 Now suddenly Jane decides that though she had loved him, her fluttering heart must have just been indigestion.
 “I never really knew you.
 You were a—sort of symbol to me, a—a figure of romance."
 And poof! now she’s in love with Andrew! “her first swift, passionate attachment to Felipe was as nothing compared with what she felt now.”
 But “twice she had loved where Grace had come first,” she thinks, still believing the noble Andrew had been having an affair with her sister.

 Up until now the book had been somewhat Gothic in its attitude—haunting would be too strong a word, but at least mildly complex and dark—but suddenly it loses its character and becomes a madcap frenzy of activity.
-There’s a dying baby to save, a stolen emerald, a secret and stupidly fruitless journey to town just to warn Andrew that he will be accused of the theft by the vindictive Felipe, when the town gossip mill has delivered the news better than she can ride a horse (it’s her third time), Rozanne runs away and is chased by Jane, a fall down a cliff, and then an extremely long conversation between Jane and Andrew as she is barely managing to cling to the precipitous cliff.
+There’s a dying baby to save, a stolen emerald, a secret and stupidly fruitless journey to town just to warn Andrew that he will be accused of the theft by the vindictive Felipe, when the town gossip mill has delivered the news faster than she can ride a horse (it’s her third time), Rozanne runs away and is chased by Jane, a fall down a cliff, and then an extremely long conversation between Jane and Andrew as she is barely managing to cling to the precipitous cliff.
 All the “mysteries” are revealed to the unsurprised reader, and even Andrew’s ignominious career in the “backwater” clinic is suddenly given a glorious future.
 The last third of the book didn’t fit the rest of it, and that was a disappointment.

 The plot is reminiscent of Peggy Gaddis’ very annoying Nurse at Spanish Cay, but Harlequin regular Catherine Airlie is a new author for me, and I found her writing pretty good, though this the only “nurse” novel she seems to have written.
 Jane is a bit wishy-washy as a character, showing strength and resolution one minute, then gullibly swallowing obvious falsehoods or climbing a wall and becoming too frightened to climb down.
 Other characters are well-drawn and at least interesting, and the descriptions of the island are really enjoyable.
 So Nurse Jane is a mixed bag, but not a total loss.